huertanix/arthackday-web/README.md

 Ruby Prereqs:
 * rvm
-* Ruby 1.9.3 (rvm install ruby-1.9.3)
+* Ruby 2.3.0 (`rvm install ruby-2.3.0`)
 * Rails (4.0.0)
 * NB: if you have several rubies installed, you may need to switch to the right one.
-To see which rubies you have installed type 'rvm list rubies' and switch to 1.9.3 with 'rvm ruby-1.9.3.p374'
+To see which rubies you have installed type `rvm list` and switch to 1.9.3 with `rvm ruby-2.3.0`
-* NB NB: If you have 1.9.3 already installed, the Gemfile will now automatically use that one.
+* NB NB: If you have 2.3.0 already installed, the Gemfile will now automatically use that one.

 Application Install:
-* bundle install
+* bundle install --without production
 * rake db:migrate
 * rails s
 * open the app on http://localhost:3000/